State-wide cladding audit

 Who is carrying out the state-wide cladding audit?

-The Building Commission is coordinating the state-wide cladding audit of private buildings, state housing and publically-owned buildings.
+The Building Commission is coordinating the state-wide cladding audit of private buildings.

-The audit team will include a range of building and fire experts and is collaborating with several agencies to carry out the audit.
+The audit team, which includes a range of building and fire experts, is collaborating with several agencies to carry out the audit.
 This may result in the appointment of additional staff to assist with the execution of the audit.

 The Building Commission wrote to all Western Australian permit authorities on 4 July 2017 asking for their assistance with the state-wide cladding audit for buildings within their jurisdictions.